 Follow your Incident Response Plan:

-There are five major advantages to using Magento Commerce and Commerce Cloud.
-You can read about the additional benefits of the cloud version here.
+Here are five major security advantages to using Magento Commerce and Commerce Cloud.

 Shared security responsibilities